Click this image to return to the front page.

 There is no replacement for displacement, as the saying goes with cars.
 In photography, simple physics dictates that there is no replacement for big, contiguous sensors and proper optical paths.
 All the software in the world can't fill in data that wasn't captured in the first place.

-However, the most egregious failure of the L16 design is that it was clearly constructed to never be opened, which completely flies in the face of the camera ownership.
-The user can't even replace the battery, which is absurd for such an expensive device - except in the cell phone industry, where it is common to drop multiple thousands on personal devices that only last a year or two due to general wear and tear, deliberately sunsetted software support, and/or users desire for the next gadget on the release cycle.
+This is an a absurd idea for such an expensive device - except in the cell phone industry, where it is common to drop multiple thousands on personal devices that only last a year or two due to general wear and tear, deliberately sunsetted software support, and/or users desire for the next gadget on the release cycle.
 Given all the apparent design decisions, I have no doubt the engineers came from that market.

 I'm really curious what their internal justification was for the no-open design and the glued battery.

-Was there going to be some kind of service plan, send in the camera and fifty bucks and get the battery replaced?
-Maybe a swap service, send in the old one for recycling/refurbishment, get a new (or refurbished) one?
 Were these things they told themselves that they'd get to when they got it out the door?
 Was the design process so rushed they couldn't do any better?
 Did they just not give a crap?
 Did they expect people to just toss a $2000 camera in a couple years when the battery died?

 Future Work